A Newcomer’s perspective:

 Going live in its simplest form requires a smartphone or tablet, and a good wifi connection.
 Confident Live Marketing coach, Ian Anderson Gray recommends using speedtest.net to check your internet speed before going live.
 The recommended minimum speed is 10 Mbps.

 Live video can make you feel more connected with your audience.
-So don’t be afraid to try out live video for your business today!
-MILO is here to help.
+So don’t be afraid to try live video for your business today.

 Did you know there are over 330 million active daily users on Twitter?
 If you’re looking to increase your customer base, interact with your audience more and improve your sales, Twitter is a great platform to use.